-The Holway Early Childhood Centers at Lasell University offer two types of programs for young children.
-Rockwell serves preschool age children on campus providing a traditional morning preschool program, transitional kindergarten, full day program and flexible extended day options for children starting at 2 years 9 months through 6 years of age.
-The Barn is a full day child care program serving children 8 weeks through 5 years of age.
+The Holway Early Childhood Centers at Lasell University offer two programs for young children.
+Rockwell is a full day program serving preschool age children from 2 years 9 months- 6 years of age.
+The Barn is a full day program serving children 8 weeks through 3 years 7 months of age.
 The Holway Early Childhood Centers are both laboratory schools, which means that there is active participation by Lasell's Early Childhood Education students and staff, as well as, many other departments on campus (e.g. Psychology and Sociology).
 Both Rockwell and The Barn are located on the campus of Lasell University.
-Although there are two locations, the schools fall under one Executive Director, with an Associate Director at each location, and follow the same curriculum, policies and closings.
+Although there are two locations, the schools fall under one Executive Director and one Associate Director, and follow the same curriculum, policies and closings.